wmikolajczyk/pytorch-fasttext/README.md

 # pytorch-fasttext
-fastText embeddings training in PyTorch
+This is (WIP) fastText (https://fasttext.cc/) embeddings training in PyTorch

+Currently skip-gram model is implemented -> TODO: change skip-gram to n-gram :)